 Note: Before I use a portable vaporizer like this, I like to take everything apart, clean it down with isopropyl, and then repeat that a few times.
 Then I do a “burn-off” where you allow the device to cycle through a few sessions with an empty chamber.

-The K-Vape Pro is a solid portable vaporizer for its size.
-What I like most about it is the even heating, the long-lasting battery, and the nicely designed mouthpiece.
+What I like most about the K-Vape Pro it is the even heating, the long-lasting battery, and the nicely designed mouthpiece.
 And especially that there’s two of them included in the kit.
 I wish I could get that same mouthpiece on other devices!